 From the front door a welcoming hall gives an immediate impression of this home's special character, with many period features retained.
 On one side is a well-proportioned triple-aspect sitting room with a large bay window commanding views of the South-facing rear garden and French doors leading to the patio at the side.
 On the other side of the reception hall is the dining or family room.
-Beyond this, looking out to the front garden, is a well-equipped and thoughtfully planned kitchen which features ample storage.
+Beyond this, looking out to the front garden, is a well-equipped and thoughtfully planned kitchen which has been redecorated and features ample storage.
 The adjacent utility room has doors to both the front and back gardens and a cloakroom completes the versatile ground floor.
-A stylish staircase leads to a light and spacious landing, the two double bedrooms, a large family bathroom and two further bedrooms.
+A stylish staircase leads to a light and spacious landing, the two double bedrooms, a large redecorated family bathroom with new power shower and two further bedrooms.
 The charming front garden wraps round the side of the house to a broad, secluded rear garden which is largely laid to lawn with mature trees and shrub borders.
 There is broad patio and a useful garden shed.
 The detached garage is approached by a drive with ample space for several vehicles.
 Viewing this interesting property is strongly recommended

 2 South Close is situated in the sought-after Wade Court residential area to the south of the centre of Havant, is a leisurely stroll down a rural lane to the foreshore of Langstone past the historic Wade Tower and the original 'wading' crossing to Hayling Island which is now a conservation area.
 There are attractive coastal walks towards Langstone Mill, the renowned 'Royal Oak' pub and Hayling Island to the west, and the harbourside village of Emsworth to the east.
 Havant has good shopping including a Waitrose and a leisure centre and the mainline station connects Portsmouth and London Waterloo and also Southampton, Gatwick and London Victoria.
 The A27 nearby provides access to the Cathedral city of Chichester with its Festival Theatre and racing at Goodwood, and Portsmouth to the west with its historic dockyard and HMS Victory, the Mary Rose and the Warrior.